openhie/instant-v2/README.md

 This houses the 2 base components necessary for starting up a health information exchange infrastructure using docker:

-`package-base`: A docker container with the base configuration for standing up containers and running tests on which which implementations can base their images.
+`package-base`: A docker container with the base configuration for standing up containers and running tests on which implementations can base their images.

 `goinstant`: A Go CLI app for coordinating the deployment and configuration of packages.